LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

-When a file is uploaded, a progress bar is dynamically created.
-These three functions play a significant role:
+When a file is uploaded, a progress bar is dynamically created, the elements of which are assigned specific roles with these three functions:

 `setProgressBar(elem)` - This designates an element as the progress bar for an upload.